course-dprep/IMDB_GenreDynamics_Team1/README.md

 ## Research Motivation

+The entertainment industry is highly dynamic.
+Consumer preferences keep changing, and new movies and series are produced regularly.
+These changes in preferences require the industry to respond accordingly.
+For example, showing an ankle in a movie might have been considered scandalous in the 1950s, but it is now just a minor detail.
+To make an impact in such an ever-evolving industry, movie directors need to get creative.
+These changes in the industry influence how movies and series are produced and how consumers react to them.
+One way to understand these patterns is by examining the genre of a product.

-The entertainment industry is a dynamic industry.
-Consumer preferences continuously change, and new movies and series are continuously being produced.
-Genre continues to be an important topic in the entertainment industry.
-Genre preferences indicate what consumers liked to watch in the past, and therefore probably also would like to watch in the future.
-Thus, genre can serve as a selection criteria, based on which consumers decide whether to watch a certain movie or not.
-Therefore, an understanding of genre preferences gives movie producers a direction on what type of genre they should adopt to increase chances of success and to best deliver the message they want to bring across.
-Consequently, it is important to investigate the evolution of consumers’ genre preferences over time, which will be done in the current repository.
+Genre preferences reflect what consumers have enjoyed watching in the past, and hence are likely to enjoy in the future.
+Therefore, genre can be used as a criterion for selecting productions, based on which consumers decide whether to watch a particular production or not.
+An understanding of genre preferences provides filmmakers with guidance on which genre to choose to increase the chances of success and to best convey their intended message.
+However, the nature of genres is constantly evolving, and it is important to comprehend how current consumers respond to the evolution of a genre over time.
+For instance, an action movie today might have rapid scene changes, multiple plot twists, and lengthy fight scenes, but on average, such movies may only receive moderate ratings at best.
+In contrast, action movies from two decades ago had a more gradual plot development and were less overwhelming, yet they received a higher average rating.
+When consumers rely on the genre productions of the past to make their choice, it may adversely impact their evaluation of a current production in the same genre.

+In order to gain a better understanding of how modern consumers rate products and services, it is crucial to comprehend how they use their past preferences as a point of reference.
+Hence, this research paper aims to explore whether there exist any discernible patterns in genre preferences over time, and whether some genres tend to have a greater impact on average ratings than others.

 ## Method and results